Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 	_Selecting the For Loop rule and updating the properties_

-1. Under the **Items in loop** section, select the request you created previously to be the first and last item for the loop.
+1. Under the **Items in loop** section, select the request you created previously as the first and last items for the loop.
 Click **OK** to continue.

 	![Selecting the first and last items for the loop](Images/selecting-the-first-and-last-items-for-the-lo.png?raw=true "Selecting the first and last items for the loop")